George-Spanos/George-Spanos/README.md

 - Tools: Docker, Github Actions, Azure

 As of now:
-- 🔭 I’m currently working on improving my skills in Flutter and Go.
+- 🔭 I’m currently working on improving my skills in Go.
 - 🌱 I’m currently learning more on Networks, CI/CD and DevOps.
 - 😄 Pronouns: He/Him